top of page

 How massage therapy fits in and how it can help you

 Ayurveda sees massage as an essential part of treatment/health maintenance and treats massage as a special process, where energy between two people is exchanged.
-As such, it's common to be anointed in the seven vital spots of the body (head, ears, hands and feet) and receive a prayer before the start of every massage.
+As such, it's common to be anointed in the seven vital spots of the body (head, ears, hands and feet) and to receive a silent prayer before the start of every massage.

 How it works